 Pretty much on par with others in this price category.

-Exceptionally good value for a set of rims that appear on £1000+ wheels, and only a few minor tweaks to reduce the price.
+They're a similar price to rivals from Hunt and Vel, and pretty good value for a set of rims that appear on £1,000+ wheels, with only a few minor tweaks to reduce the price.

 Did the wheels stay true?
 Any issues with spoke tension?